01 of 09

 Be prepared when harvesting squid ink since it stains.
 Wear gloves, an apron, and protect porous surfaces such as the cutting board.
 It is particularly unsightly when it gets under your fingernails.

 A little bit goes a long way in recipes.
 A few drops added to the liquid in your recipe will be sufficient to both color and flavor a dish, especially pastas and risottos.Continue to 5 of 9 below.

 05 of 09

-The squid tentacles are completely edible and especially good when flash-fried as in fried calamari or in seafood.
-Place your knife just behind the eyes of the squid and cut straight down.Continue to 6 of 9 below.
+The squid tentacles are completely edible and especially good when flash-fried to make calamari.
+Place your knife just underneath the eyes of the squid and cut straight down.Continue to 6 of 9 below.

 06 of 09

 Remove Beak From Tentacles

 If you plan on eating the squid tentacles, you must remove the beak.
 The squid beak is a bony piece of inedible cartilage that is located at the base of the tentacles where they connect to the head of the squid.
 Once the tentacles are cut from the head, squeeze the connective tissue at the top and the beak will easily come out.Continue to 7 of 9 below.

 Tail Tube and Cartilage